aesalazar/windowmanagerjsdemo/README.md

     <img style="border-color:gray; border-style:solid; border-width: 1px; margin: 0 auto; display:block; width:80%;" src="public/images/OpenfinScreeny.gif" alt="OpenFin Screen Shot">
 </a>

 OpenFin is also a Chromium container based on Electron that allows native desktop applications in Windows, macOS and Linux.
-It provides several additions to including subscription based support with guaranteed response times, enterprise version management, and cross-language APIs (.Net, Java, etc.).
+Besides all standard Electron functionally, OpenFin  includes subscription-based support with guaranteed response times, enterprise version management, and cross-language APIs (.Net, Java, etc.).

 With the node server running, start the application in OpenFin with following command line in the root folder: